 The experience of enjoyment can be short lived or enduring.
 Again, the word happiness is used for both phenomena.
 Sometimes it refers to passing moods and at other occasions for stable satisfaction.
 Once more, these matters are related but not the same.

-Difference with other subjective enjoyments Passing Enduring Life aspects Instant satisfactions (instant utility) Domain-satisfactions Life as a whole Top experience Life-satisfaction (happiness)
+Passing Enduring Life aspects Instant satisfactions (instant utility) Domain-satisfaction Life as a whole Top experience Life-satisfaction (happiness)

-Exhibit 2

-Difference with other subjective enjoyments
+Scheme 2 Difference with other subjective enjoyments

 Four enjoyments of life